There are for different layouts in Polypane: Horizontal, Vertical, Focus and Full.

 You can switch between layouts by clicking the Layout icon directly right of the address bar.
 The panes in the horizontal and vertical layouts are shared, so your settings are retained between them.
 Focus layout has its own pane.

-In horizontal and vertical layout, you can add as much panes as you like, and filter them should you want to.
+In horizontal and vertical layout, you can add as many panes as you like, and filter them should you want to.
 In the focus layout, you get a single pane in the center of your view.
 Full layout is just like a regular browser.

 You can double click anywhere between panes to add a new pane there, and if you resize any of the panes the rest will automatically move out of the way.